CONTENTS OF THIS FILE

 running is slightly more difficult to determine.
 If you wish to implement

-this optional security measure, from a Unix/Linux command line you can use
+this optional security measure, use the following command from a shell or

 chmod a-r CHANGELOG.txt

-documentation files from public view, repeat this command for each of the
+all documentation files from public view, repeat this command for each of

 name of each file for CHANGELOG.txt in the example.